dhwanidesai/ChloroplastAnnotation/README.md

 \*Note that the path to activate QIIME would be different on your computer depending on where QIIME is installed.

+### Script and Files
-No installation is required to use these helper scripts for chloroplast annotation.
-If you are using the Micorbiome Helper scripts, just make sure to put these scripts in a location which is included in the $PATH environment variable E.g /home/<username>/bin or /usr/local/bin.
+No installation is required to use this helper script for chloroplast annotation.
+If you are using the Micorbiome Helper scripts, just make sure to put the script in a location which is included in the $PATH environment variable E.g /home/<username>/bin or /usr/local/bin.

+In any case, the permissions for the script need to be changed to make it executable

+<code> chmod u+x extract_sequences_for_OTU_ids.pl </code>

+And then,

+<code> cp extract_sequences_for_OTU_ids.pl /home/<username>/bin </code>

 The PhytoRef sequences Fasta, alignment and taxonomy files need to be copied to a databases folder (if existing).
 Wherever these files are stored, the path to these files will need to be specified while running the QIIME scripts.